ndd21/PHYS281/docs/demo-vs-code.md

 ![VS Code download site](img/vscode-download.png)

-* Click on the downloaded installer file at the bottom of your browser (the Windows file will be named something like `VSCodeUserSetup-x64-1.48.2.exe` where `1.48.2` was the current version at the time of writing, but this may have increased).
+* Click on the downloaded installer file at the bottom of your browser (the Windows file will be named something like `VSCodeUserSetup-x64-1.104.3.exe`, where `1.104.3` was the current version in October 2025, but this may have increased).
 Follow the instructions given in the dialogue boxes.
 * Accept the license agreement and click ++"Next"++.
 * Leave the default install location unchanged (unless you have a preferred install location) and